From soldiers in the trenches to modern Millennial guys, the secret to why dudes read chick novels. Or at least watch the movies.

-Do not misunderstand me.
+Don’t misunderstand me.
 We don’t watch a Jane Austen movie because Indiana Jones and Jason Bourne aren’t men.
 But we face—and have been facing for some time now—an identity crisis with which those heroes are no help.
-Kay Hymowitz, in a superb article over the weekend, called it the man’s search for an “acceptable adult identity.”
+Kay Hymowitz, in a superb article a while back, called it the man’s search for an “acceptable adult identity.”
 We live in a woman’s world—the home has been traditionally the domain of the woman, and nowadays the workplace is no longer the domain of the man.
 Growing up, I didn’t get to see my father do many explicitly “manly” things.
-Today, my wife has to live with a husband who spends part of his time at work in a woman-dominated workplace, and the other part at home.
+For several years, my wife had to live with a husband who spent part of his time at work in a woman-dominated workplace, and the other part at home.

 This is quite a predicament for us.
 And for you women who want to date a real man…well, you see your problem.

 Enter Jane Austen, the author of books that are anything but chick lit.

 I contend that a key reason we like Austen’s stories is that there are real men in them who know how to be men, day after day, moment after difficult moment—in awkward situations, in thankless tasks, in rooms full of women, when their actions and even their mannerisms are constantly scrutinized and judged.
 “Principles,” wrote C.S.
 Lewis, “are essential to Jane Austen’s art.
 [They] might be described as the grammar of conduct.
 Now grammar is something that anyone can learn; it is also something that everyone must learn.”
 Jane Austen’s heroes have learned it—so they are role models for the rest of us in a way that few heroes can be.